-The ‘Six-Point Maintenance’ program will keep your B&G 1-gallon sprayer ready for any pest control job.
+The ‘Six-Point B&G Sprayer Maintenance’ program will keep your B&G 1-gallon sprayer ready for any pest control job.
 This program covers the key components of the sprayer—from the nozzle to the tank—and takes about 15 minutes.
 It will also help you learn how to clean a B&G sprayer.
 Start with an empty tank, and the hose drained of liquid.
 It helps to work at a sink with good lighting.
 Start at the nozzle and work back to the pump tube, and finish by cleaning the tank.

-- The filter on the Next Generation valve is located at the hose and valve junction.
+The filter on the Next Generation valve is located at the hose and valve junction.
 It is a flat screen that filters the liquid before it enters the valve, and it is held in place by an O-ring.
-The mesh on this filter is the same as for the filter in the standard Extenda-ban valve and serves the same purpose—remove dirt from the incoming liquid.
+The mesh on this filter is the same as for the filter in the standard Extenda-ban valve and serves the same purpose—removing dirt from the incoming liquid.
 As part of regular B&G sprayer maintenance, you’ll want to remove the filter and clean it with a nylon brush.

 - Valve – The Extenda-Ban valve is designed for long service without leaking.
 A leak in the gaskets may result in a small amount of liquid on the handle, or at the end of the valve.
 Small leaks can be corrected by slight tightening (1/4 turn) of the packing nut; use a 3/8 wrench.

 - Check Valve —The check valve at the base of the pump cylinder admits air into the tank as the pump handle is depressed.
 It can become worn and deposits around its edge (on the pump cylinder) can cause it to leak.
 Periodically replacing the check valve (PV-266) will keep proper pressure in the tank.
 For this B&G maintenance step, clean the bottom of the pump cylinder to remove deposits that build up around the edge of the check valve.

 Cleaning the Tank

 Pesticide residues can form on the inside of the tank, especially when the tank is not emptied every day.
 Cleaning inside the stainless steel tank is an important part of a care and maintenance program for your B&G sprayer, but it should be performed carefully and with the correct cleaning fluids.
 Keep in mind that learning how to clean a B&G sprayer correctly will ensure it lasts longer.